DGtal-team/dgtal.github.io/_posts/2022-11-06-dgtal-dgmm.md

 title: DGtal tutorial at DGMM 2022
 ---

-During the second [IAPR Second International Conference on Discrete Geometry and Mathematical Morphology 2022](https://dgmm2022.sciencesconf.org), we had a DGtal tutorial session with many exercises and demos.
+During the second [IAPR International Conference on Discrete Geometry and Mathematical Morphology 2022](https://dgmm2022.sciencesconf.org), we had a DGtal tutorial session with many exercises and demos.
 The material is now available:

  * [Code and exercises](https://github.com/DGtal-team/DGtal-Tutorials-DGMM2022)
  * Slides: